CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ### Notes

-In some cases a feature may have multiple ancestors of the same class, or ancestors of different classes with the same property names.
+* In some cases a feature may have multiple ancestors of the same class, or ancestors of different classes with the same property names.
 It is up to the implemantation to decide how to handle overloaded properties.

-Since the batch table hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `HIERARCHY` object:
+* Since the batch table hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `HIERARCHY` object:

 ```
 {
   "Height" : [...],
   "Longitude" : [...],
   "Latitude" : [...],
-  "HIERARCHY" : {
+  "HIERARCHY" : {...}
-    "classes" : [...],
-    "instancesLength" : 10,
-    "classIds" : [...]
 }
-}
 ```

-The batch table hierarchy is self-contained within the tile.
+* The batch table hierarchy is self-contained within the tile.
 It is not possible to form metadata hierarchy across different tiles in the tileset.

 ## Implementation Notes